Tempt not a desperate man

 Remus scrunched up his nose.
 "James how much of this did you even read?
 Theirs is a tragic love story."

 James paused.
-"Ours kinda is, too… Not getting together until I already had Lily… Fearing persecution if we were to go public… And then," James continued, dragging his finger along the back of Remus' quill-hand to hitch the werewolf's breath, "we have Rem and James."
+"Ours kind of is, too… Not getting together until I already had Lily… Fearing persecution if we were to go public… And then," James continued, dragging his finger along the back of Remus' quill-hand to hitch the werewolf's breath, "we have Rem and James."

 "Oh…?" the sandy-haired boy squeaked.